FlyJingFish/AndroidAOP/README_EN.md

 #### 2. **@AndroidAopMatchClassMethod** is used to match aspects of a certain class and its corresponding method.

 **The matching method supports accurate matching, [click here to see detailed usage documentation on the wiki](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopMatchClassMethod)**

-⚠️Note: For custom matching class method aspects (that is, code annotated with @AndroidAopMatchClassMethod), if it is Kotlin code, please use the android-aop-ksp library

 - Example 1